 Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath.
 Then let the air out and cough.

 Eating and swallowing:

 A healthcare provider may work with you if you have trouble swallowing.
-He will show you safer ways to swallow and teach you which foods and liquids are safe to eat and drink.
-He may also recommend soft foods or thick liquids to make it easier to swallow.
+He or she will show you safer ways to swallow and teach you which foods and liquids are safe to eat and drink.
+He or she may also recommend soft foods or thick liquids to make it easier to swallow.
 In some cases, you may receive nutrition through an IV or tube into your stomach.

 This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

 - Muscle relaxers help decrease pain and muscle spasms.